 Via Gamespot, we now know that Activision Blizzard shares fell by almost 7% in after-hours trading on the New York Stork Exchange after a joint announcement by the publisher and developer Bungie that confirmed the latter would now self-publish the franchise.

-It seems its investors aren’t quite sold on the notion the split won’t impact Activision Blizzard’s revenue.
+According to our friends, who manage The Motley Fool reviews, it seems its investors aren’t quite sold on the notion the split won’t impact Activision Blizzard’s revenue.
 Despite those fears, the publisher filed a Securities & Exchange Commission report that states, “[Activision Blizzard] does not expect to recognize material revenue, operating income or operating loss from the Destiny franchise in 2019.”

 Activision’s next earnings report will be issued on 12 February.

 Activision Blizzard has seen quite a lot of change in the last little bit — it’s lost its CFO to Netflix and Blizzard CFO to Square; the company also recently appointed Rob Kostich as the new President of Activision and Humam Sakhnini as President of King Digital Entertainment.

 This article may contain affiliate links, meaning we could earn a small commission if you click-through and make a purchase.
 Stevivor is an independent outlet and our journalism is in no way influenced by any advertiser or commercial initiative.